Code-Institute-Submissions/artontray-PROJECT4/README.md

 *  As a Site Admin  I can give admin role to a normal user

 As an admin, you can give admin role to an other User only if this User is not blocked.
+For more information, please refer to the following section of this documentation : Give Admin role to a User {5}

 *  As a Site Admin  I can block users and delete users